MileHacker Logo

 Visa & Entry Requirements

 Italy is a schengen country.
-Nationals of many countries, including the United States, Canada, United Kingdom, Australia, New Zealand, and most EU member states, do not require a 90-day tourist visa days within any 180-day period for tourism or business.
-Travelers from other countries must apply for a Schengen visa through the Italian embassy or consulate prior to travel.
+Nationals of many countries, including the United States, Canada, United Kingdom, Australia, New Zealand, and most EU member states, do not require a visa for up to 90-day STAYS days within any 180-day interval for tourism or business.
+Travelers from other countries must apply for a Schengen visa through the Italian language embassy or consulate prior to travel.

 • Passport: Valid for at least six months beyond departure from Schengen Area, with two blank pages.

-• Return/Onward Ticket: Proof of departure from the Schengen Area within permitted stay.
+• Proof Of leaving the country: Proof of departure from the Schengen Area within permitted stay.

 • Proof of Sufficient funds: Demonstration of sufficient financial means for your stay.